Follow

 Designing a PowerPoint presentation is only half the battle.
 The real challenge begins when it’s time to present.
 I’ve made the mistake of thinking the design and content were enough, but the way you deliver the presentation can make or break its impact.
 Over the years, I’ve picked up some essential best practices for delivering a smooth, confident, and engaging PowerPoint presentation.
 Let me share some of these with you so you can impress your audience and ensure your hard work pays off.

-I can’t emphasize this enough: knowing your content is crucial.
-When you stand up to present, you need to be able to talk through each slide without constantly referring to your notes.
-In my early days, I’d rehearse my script word-for-word, but it ended up feeling like I was reading a book instead of engaging with the audience.
+I can’t stress this enough — you need to know your content.
+When you get up to present, you should be able to talk through every slide without looking down at your notes the entire time.
+When I first started, I’d rehearse my script down to the word, but it ends up sounding like I am reading a book rather than connecting with the audience.

 Why Does This Work?

-When I first started presenting, I used to rush through my slides.
-The nerves would get to me, and I’d try to get it over with as quickly as possible.
-But here’s the thing: pace matters.
-You need to find a balance between delivering your points clearly and keeping the audience’s attention.
+When I began presenting, I went through my slides much too quickly.
+The nerves would take over, and I’d try to do it fast.
+But here’s the thing: pace is important.
+You have to strike a balance between making your message clear and engaging the audience

 Why Does This Work?

-One of the first things I learned was the importance of eye contact.
-It’s easy to get caught up in the slides or stare at the floor when you’re nervous, but making eye contact with your audience is one of the simplest yet most effective ways to build trust and connection.
+The first and most important lesson was eye contact.
+When you’re nervous it’s easy to get distracted by the slides or look at the floor, but literally helping people see you, by making eye contact with your audience is one of the simplest but most effective things you can do to build trust and connection.

 Why Does This Work?

-There’s something powerful about body language that can completely transform your presentation.
-I used to stand still, gripping the podium for dear life, but I quickly realized that I wasn’t conveying the right energy.
-Now, I make an effort to use gestures to emphasize my points.
-I don’t overdo it, but a well-timed hand movement can help highlight a key idea.
+Body language has the potential to change everything about you and your presentation.
+I would stand and hold onto the podium for dear life, but I quickly realized I wasn’t projecting the right energy.
+And now, I try to incorporate gestures into my talks to highlight points.
+I don’t go crazy with it, but a well-placed hand gesture can help emphasize an important moment.

-Another tip I’ve found useful is moving around the stage or room.
-It’s a subtle change, but it breaks up the monotony and makes the presentation feel less static.
-I’ve noticed that when I move around, I naturally become more engaged in my presentation, and the audience seems to pick up on that energy.
+Another tactic I’ve found to be useful is to move around the stage or the room.
+It’s a low-key change, but it adds variety and gives the presentation a less rigid feel.
+What I have noticed is that when I do move — as a result I am much more engaged with my presentation and the audience seems to catch that fire, too.

 Why Does This Work?

-One mistake I’ve made is thinking that everyone in the audience is as familiar with the material as I am.
-But as I’ve grown more experienced, I’ve learned to always consider the audience’s perspective.
-I think about their level of understanding and tailor my message accordingly.
+A common mistake I made is carrying the assumption and expectation that all audience members are as familiar with the material as I am.
+But the more seasoned I’ve become, the more I’ve come to realize the importance of thinking about things from the audience’s point of view.
+I consider their understanding and customize my message for them.

 Why Does This Work?

-Considering your audience helps you present relevant and appropriate information.
-By speaking to their level of understanding, you avoid overwhelming them with too much information or leaving them confused.
-This makes your presentation feel personalized and more effective.
+Adjusting to your audience allows you to share relevant and suitable information.
+By communicating at their level of understanding, you prevent yourself from slathering too much content on them or creating confusion.
+This personalizes your presentation and makes it more effective.

-There’s nothing worse than moving from one slide to the next with no explanation or smooth transition.
-I’ve found that transitions can make a big difference in how your presentation feels.
-Instead of jumping from one slide to another abruptly, I make sure there’s a natural flow.
-For example, I might say, “Now that we’ve covered X, let’s look at how it relates to Y.”
+There’s nothing worse than jumping from one slide to the next without any rationale or a smooth transition.
+Transitions can make all the difference in how your presentation flows, I’ve found.
+I also make sure there’s a natural flow instead of just jumping from one slide to another.
+For example, I might scream, “Now that we’ve covered X, let’s see how it ties to Y.”

-Sometimes, I’ll use a transition slide with a key question or idea to keep the audience on track.
-This helps avoid a jarring shift in focus and lets them know what’s coming next.
-It’s a simple trick, but it helps the audience follow the narrative of your presentation.
+Every now and then, I’ll use a transition slide that includes a key question or idea to help keep the audience on track.
+It helps prevent a jarring change of focus and allow them to know what is next.
+It’s an easy trick, but it helps turn the audience through the relevant parts of the story in the presentation.

 Why Does This Work?

-Smooth transitions help the audience stay focused and engaged.
-They understand where the presentation is going and what the next point will be.
-It makes the entire experience feel more cohesive and organized, rather than disjointed.
+It helps keep your audience listening and engaged.
+They know where the presentation is heading and what the next point will be.
+It helps the whole thing seem more cohesive and organized than fractured.

-Let’s be real—nerves are normal, and they happen to all of us, no matter how prepared we are.
-In my early presentations, I was a bundle of nerves, and it showed.
-But over time, I’ve learned to manage my nerves with a few simple tricks.
+Bottom line: nerves are normal and they happen to everyone, no matter how signaled up they are.
+My early presentations were something of a train wreck; I was a bundle of provoked nerves, and it showed.
+But after a lot of practice, I’ve discovered ways to calm my nerves with a few tricks.

-One technique that works for me is deep breathing before the presentation.
-Taking a few slow, deep breaths helps calm my body and my mind.
-I also remind myself that the audience wants me to succeed—they’re not there to watch me fail.
+One method that helps me is deep breathing prior to the presentation.
+I take a few slow, deep breaths to calm my body and my mind.
+I also tell myself that the audience wants me to succeed: They aren’t there to see me fail.

 Why Does This Work?